ololoepepe/BeQt/README.txt

  * "PREFIX=<path>"
    Set install path.
 See the note below

-Note: By default in Windows systems BeQt is installed to the "C:\Program files\BeQt" directory (or other similar directory, depending on your system).
+Note: In Windows systems BeQt is installed to the "C:\Program files\BeQt" directory (or other similar directory, depending on your system) by default.
 Headers, libraries and resources are installed to the corresponding subdirectories (include, lib, etc.).

 In UNIX-like systems the directory structure during installation looks like this:

  * "/usr/include/beqt"
-   Headers' path
+   Path to headers

  * "/usr/lib"
-   Libraries' path
+   Path to libraries

  * "/usr/share/beqt"
-   Resources' path
+   Path to resources

 You may set another installation path.
 To do so, pass the corresponding parameter to qmake (see above).